hontas/queryStringParser/README.md

 });
 ```

-## Conslusion
+## Final thoughts

+In the beginning of my testing days I found it hard to define what and how to test.
+I spent a lot of time trying to figure out what to test, how to test it and how to write good test descriptions.
+I'm still working on this, but it's more easy now, it comes naturally and I don't feel that it is slowing me down.
+Actually I find myself thinking about how to write tests first.

+So I ask you, in the words of Jamie Walters: [Hold on, till you feel a little stronger.
+Hold on, to TDD](http://youtu.be/k_QGJE94iOM).

-In the beginning of my testing I found it hard to define what and how to test.
-I'm still working on it, but it's more easy now, it comes naturally and I don't feel that it is slowing me down at all.
-But the best part for me is that when the initial tests are in place, refactoring is a breeze and I'm improving my code faster than ever, and coming back to an old piece of code I don't have to be afraid of breaking it, I can focus on a specific part instead of trying to understand the whole thing before I can begin improving it.
-It keeps me from trying to eat my knuckles, throwing around my computer and harrassing my invironment, it's a peacekeeper and someday I hope the [Nobel commity](http://www.nobelprize.org/) will aknowledge this soon.
+And when the initial tests are in place, refactoring is a breeze, and coming back to an old piece of code I don't have to be afraid of breaking it.
+It keeps me from chewing on my knuckles, throwing furniture around and harassing my environment, it's a peace-keeper and someday I hope the [Nobel commity](http://www.nobelprize.org/) will acknowledge this.

-Don't hesitate to give me feedback on how to improve spelling or the tests, if something is unclear or not working for you, I'll try and answer as fast as I can.
+Don't hesitate to give me feedback, questions and suggested improvements.
+If something was unclear or not working for you, I'll try and answer as fast as I can.
 Thank you for reading.

+//Pontus, [hontas][hontas], [@pontahontas][@pontahontas]